 A day of exploration lies ahead as we journey south to Petra today.
 The route we follow, along the King's Highway, gives us the chance to visit some fascinating sites.
 First, we're going to Madaba, where St George's Church is home to the famous Mosaic Map.
 Dating back to the 6th century, it is the oldest map of Palestine in existence.
 After you've admired this revered work of art, you've got the chance to make your own as we include a visit to a mosaic school to learn this intricate craft.
-After you've created a unique souvenir of your holiday, we'll continue our journey to Mount Nebo.
+After a traditional Jordanian lunch, we'll continue our journey to Mount Nebo.
 This elevated ridge rises 700 metres above sea level and, according to the Hebrew Bible, it's from here that Moses saw the Promised Land.
 We'll stand here today and take in panoramic views of the Holy Land and the valley of the River Jordan.

 Day 4 Petra

 We're going to spend today exploring Petra – a 'rose-red' city carved by the Nabateans out of vast cliffs, which we'll reach via a journey along the Siq.
 The excitement builds as we walk through this long, narrow gorge, which is an experience in itself as the colours and formations of the rocks that tower above us are incredible.
 After walking 1km, we are rewarded with the sight of the Treasury building, which is almost perfectly preserved and features ornate carvings on its facade.

 One of many wonders here, we'll tour the site with a Local Guide, who will tell us about the Nabatean culture and show us highlights including intricately carved tombs and a Roman-style theatre.
 There's plenty of time to explore at your own pace before we return to the hotel.